mattva01/schooltool/src/schooltool/attendance/README.txt

 The following API emerges::

     class ISectionAttendance(Interface):
-        """A set of all student's attendance records."""
+        """A set of all student's section attendance records."""

         def get(section, datetime):
             """Return the attendance record for a specific section meeting.